All employers have a legal obligation to perform a right to work check, regardless of the candidate’s race, nationality, or ethnicity.

 Additionally, even if an employee has left an organisation, employers may keep these documents for auditing purposes, which can be a period of between 2 to 6 years (depending on the industry).

-What can employers do to ensure right to work check compliance?
+What can employers do to ensure compliance?

 It is vital that employers follow the 3-step process, ensure they are checking the right documents, and filing everything correctly.